-Step 1 Unlock the Value of Display Advertising
+Unlock the Value of Display Advertising

 Advertisers are drawn to display advertising for its ability to reach and engage people as they browse the web.
-With the introduction of real time bidding (RTB) powered advertising, display advertisers can now boost their performance by bringing the bidding and targeting precision of search to the world of display.
+With the introduction of RTB-powered advertising, display advertisers can now boost their performance by bringing the bidding and targeting precision of search to the world of display.
 Developments like RTB make display more attractive than ever, and have led to impressive market growth.
-In 2013, the RTB market is set to reach 14 percent of the overall display market in the UK, and this number is set to hit 30 percent by 2017.2
+In 2013, the RTB market is set to reach 19 percent of the overall display market, and this number is set to hit 29 percent by 2017.2